coreos/docs/running-coreos/bare-metal/booting-with-pxe/index.md

 ## Logging in

-The IP address for the machine should be printed out to the terminal for convienence.
+The IP address for the machine should be printed out to the terminal for convenience.
-If it doesn't show up immediately press enter a few times and it should show up.
+If it doesn't show up immediately, press enter a few times and it should show up.
-Now you can simply ssh in using public key authentication
+Now you can simply SSH in using public key authentication:

 ```
 ssh core@10.0.2.15